BardicDefense/purple-hack/README.md

 ## Determine Starting Age & Choose Skills

-Using the [character background generator](background.md#starting-age), determine your character's starting age.
+Using the [character background generator](background.md#starting-age), determine your character’s starting age.
 Then, select appropriate skills.

 Skills represent specialized knowledge of or training in a particular field.
 All characters select one to three skills at 1st Level, depending on starting age,